Phishing Alert: Job posting scam targets college students

 Dec.
 06, 2013

-Phishing Alert: Three employers are targeting students from Brandeis and other institutions with "phishing" scams, including:
+Phishing Alert: Another employer is targeting students from Brandeis and other institutions with a "phishing" scam.
+The employer is calling itself "Ariba" and the position is "Personal Assistant".

-If you see a position in B.hired and/or receive an email from an employer or that you believe may be a scam, please notify the Hiatt Career Center immediately.
+If you see a position in B.hired and/or receive an email from an employer that you believe may be a scam, please notify the Hiatt Career Center immediately by calling 781-736-3618 or emailing firstname.lastname@example.org.
 Phishing scams attempt to trick you into providing sensitive personal information (i.e., social security numbers and credit card/banking details) or into sending money or other items of value.
 These scams come in many forms and disguises, including:

 - Online schools and training centers